 Hello volatility, welcome back.
 It’s been a while.

-As share market investors, we should appreciate that we’ve had it pretty good for several years.
-It’s hard to understate how smoothly world equity markets have climbed since things settled down after the 2007-09 crisis.
+As share market investors, we should appreciate that we’ve had it pretty good for well over a decade.
+It’s hard to understate how smoothly world equity markets have climbed since things settled down after the 2007-09 Global Financial Crisis.

 Profiting from a risky asset always involves a cost – the “price of admission.”
 That price is not just whether we get the long-term return we hoped for, but it’s also the ride along the way.
 And it’s this volatility that compels some of us to make bad decisions.

 Volatility’s return is a source of discomfort for all of us as it forces us to pay more attention to near-term market moves, which is mentally tiresome.
 And it tempts us to make near-term decisions that aren't good for us.
 Sometimes, it’s hard to resist counterpunching.